East Bernard, Texas: Geography

 According to the United States Census Bureau, the city had a total area of 1.4 mi2.
 Since its incorporation as a city in 2003, the total area increased has 3.8 sqmi, all land.

 The San Bernard River flows generally from north to south through the area.
 The stream forms the eastern city limit and also marks the boundary between Wharton County to the west and Fort Bend County to the east.
 US 90A runs through the city, paralleling the Union Pacific Railroad, going east to Rosenberg in Fort Bend County and west to Eagle Lake in Colorado County.
 SH 60 goes north to Wallis in Austin County and south to Wharton.
 Farm to Market Road 1164 starts at SH 60 south, heads southwest and then northwest to end at US 90A at the former site of Nottawa.
 Farm to Market Road 2919 (FM 2919) also begins at SH 60 and goes east, forming the southern boundary of East Bernard.
 Eventually, FM 2919 turns to the southeast, crosses the San Bernard and ends at Kendleton in Fort Bend County.
 East Bernard stands near the eastern edge of the Lissie prairie, a significant rice-growing area.

 Demographics

+East Bernard first appeared as an unincorporated community in the 1970 U.S. census and as a census-designated place in the 1980 United States census.
+The city of East Bernard was incorporated in 2003 from most of the deleted East Bernard CDP and additional area.

+2020 census

 As of the 2020 United States census, there were 2,218 people, 836 households, and 637 families residing in the city.